HariPadBharti/Analysis-of-BikeShares/README.md

 # Analysis-of-BikeShares

 DataSets Used:

-Bikeshare Q1 2014 Data
+Bikeshare 1 2014 Data

-Bikeshare Q2 2014 Data
+Bikeshare 2 2014 Data

-Bikeshare Q3 2014 Data
+Bikeshare 3 2014 Data

-Bikeshare Q4 2014 Data
+Bikeshare 4 2014 Data

 2014 Washington DC Weather

+Analysis of Weather influence on Bike Use and Share.
+Data Visualization Created to understand the pattern.